Skip to content

 To use secret files in Ptah.sh:

-1. When configuring your service, locate the “Secret Files” section in the process settings.
+1. When configuring your service, locate the “Secret Files” section in the worker settings.

 2. Specify the path where the file should be mounted in the container.